 Many people make the mistake of creating a food supply that is only meant to keep their stomachs from growling in hunger.
 This can only help one to survive a short-term disaster.
-However, if a crisis is prolonged, you will need a food supply that feeds and nourishes the body system, not just one that keeps hunger off.
+However, if a crisis is prolonged, you will need a food supply that feeds and nourishes the body, not just one that keeps hunger off.

-You must prepare to fuel yourself for building a new, more self-reliant kind of lifestyle.
+You must prepare to fuel yourself to build a new, more self-reliant kind of lifestyle.
 If you fail to do this, you will perhaps only be able to survive for as long as your food supply is not empty.

 Besides, those who plan to take the first steps in preparing for disasters may feel a bit overwhelmed about where to begin the entire process.
 There is a lot of food to choose from at the grocery stores.
-Many websites encourage families to start buying small amounts of food-related preparedness items each time they go shopping.
+Many websites encourage families to buy small amounts of food-related preparedness items each time they go shopping.

-This is advisable because it allows you to prepare in advance over time without necessarily having to run panic purchases in the course of a disaster.
+This is advisable because it allows you to prepare in advance over time without necessarily having to run panic purchases during a disaster.

-Besides, it is common knowledge that when disaster strikes, there will be shortages, and essential items will either run out, or their prices might shoot up exponentially.
+Besides, it is common knowledge that when disaster strikes, there will be shortages, essential items will run out, or their prices might increase exponentially.
 One of the tools you will need for planning in such situations is the food storage calculator, which can help you understand how much food your family will need for a given emergency.

-Simultaneously, the food storage calculation can also be printed out and used as an inventory list to help you keep track of what preparedness supplies you need.
+Simultaneously, the food storage calculation can be printed out and used as an inventory list to help you keep track of what preparedness supplies you need.
 These essential food pantry rules should be kept in mind before shopping to make the most of your emergency food supply.

-You can visit Calculate Your Food Storage Needs to get access to a food storage calculator to help you figure out what your family would need for a full year.
+You can visit Calculate Your Food Storage Needs to access a food storage calculator to help you figure out what your family would need for an entire year.

 2-Week Food Supply List: Daily Calorie Requirements